Wisconsin DOC reveals which prisons have had COVID-19 deaths for first time

 Five prisons — Kettle Moraine, Oakhill, Green Bay, Prairie du Chien and Taycheedah correctional institutions — have had one COVID-19-related inmate death.

-Across all DOC's facilities, a total of 10,543 inmates have been infected with COVID-19 since the pandemic began, as of Monday — well over half of all state prisoners.
+Across all DOC facilities, a total of 10,543 inmates have been infected with COVID-19 since the pandemic began, as of Monday — well over half of the state prison population.